Insulin Resistance Symptoms, PCOS & Blood Sugar: What You Need to Know

 Common signs include fatigue after meals, sugar cravings, weight gain (especially around the abdomen), and difficulty maintaining stable energy levels throughout the day.

-Can insulin resistance affect hormone balance in women?
+Can insulin resistance affect hormones in women?

 Yes - elevated insulin can contribute to higher testosterone levels and is a key driver in conditions like PCOS, impacting cycles, skin, and fertility.